MStarmans91/WORC/README.md

 chmod 600 ~/.netrc
 ```

-# FASTR
+### FASTR
 If you are using FASTR < 1.3.0, you need to manually add the WORC tools, datatypes and mounts to your FASTR configuration (~/.fastr/config.py).
-Check the fastrconfig/config.py in this repository for the necessary additions.
+Check the WORC/fastrconfig/config.py file for the necessary additions.

 ### 3rd-party packages used in WORC:

  - FASTR (Workflow design and building)
- - PREDICT(Feature extractor and classifiers)
  - xnat (Collecting data from XNAT)
  - SimpleITK (Image loading and preprocessing)
  - Pyradiomics (Feature extractor)

+Also, the PREDICT(Feature extractor and classifiers) package is used, which currently needs to be installed manually from the PREDICT Github repository.

 See also the [requirements file](requirements.txt).

-### WIP
+## WIP
 - We are working on improving the documentation.
 - We are working on the addition of different classifiers.
 - Examples and unit tests will be added.

-### License
+## License
 This package is covered by the open source [APACHE 2.0 License](APACHE-LICENSE-2.0).

-### Contact
+## Contact
 We are happy to help you with any questions.
 Please contact us on the [WORC email list](https://groups.google.com/forum/#!forum/worc-users).

 We welcome contributions to WORC.
 We will soon make some guidelines.
 For the moment, converting your toolbox into FASTR